Commercial

 The Power of the Unit Cost

 In multi-family bidding, your unit cost is everything.
-A $50 mistake in your kitchen cabinet estimate doesn't matter much on one house.
-But multiply that by 100 units, and you've just handed back $5,000 of your profit.
-You must nail the cost of a 'typical' unit before you even look at the common areas.
+A $50 mistake in your kitchen cabinet estimate does not matter on one house.
+Multiply it by 100 units and you just gave back $5,000 of profit.
+Lock down the cost of a typical unit before you touch the common areas, and make sure your unit costs follow sound pricing principles.

 Accounting for Logistical Drag